 | Not answered | 6.8% | 6.0% | 0.8% |

 Violent and sexual offences accounted for around 6.9 crimes per 1,000 residents and have been falling year on year.
-Over the last decade, overall crime has risen by about 2.9%.
+Over the last decade, overall crime has fallen by about -38.1%.

 Households in this area have a slightly lower level of wealth to the average household in England and Wales.
 68% of analyzed areas in England and Wales have higher average household annual income than this area.